 We welcome the views of all members of our school community.
 We appreciate that the legislation states that it is important that minority groups (for race, disability and gender) are involved in the formulation and development of equality policies and action plans and we endeavour to involve pupils, staff, governors, parents and carers and our wider school community.
 This helps to ensure that the views of potentially disadvantaged groups are fully incorporated.

 We are grateful to those people who were involved in our previous consultations.
-If anyone is interested in being part of our ongoing consultation or has anything that they would like to raise in relation to the Equality Policy, please come in and meet with any member of the Senior Leadership Team (Mr Higgs, Mrs Wicks, Mrs Hughes, Mrs O’Rourke, Mrs Hall and Mr Dawe) who lead its implementation.
+If anyone is interested in being part of our ongoing consultation or has anything that they would like to raise in relation to the Equality Policy, please come in and meet with any member of the Senior Leadership Team (Mr Brown, Mrs Wicks, Mrs Simpson, Mrs Clemens, Mr Dawe and Mrs Hughes) who lead its implementation.